-Ernst & Young LLP continues to act as the auditor of the syndicate annual accounts and underwriting year accounts, and also as the auditor of ASML.
+PricewaterhouseCoopers LLP ("PwC") was appointed to replace Ernst & Young LLP as the auditors of the syndicate annual accounts and underwriting year accounts during the course of 2019.
+PwC has also been appointed as the auditors of ASML.
 Lloyd's approval for this arrangement under the relevant provisions of the Audit Arrangements Byelaw (No. 7 of 1988) was granted following notification to syndicate members and their non-objection to the arrangement.
 Notice is hereby given that it is intended to continue with this arrangement unless objections to this proposal are received from syndicate members.
 Any such objection should be made in writing to the registered office of ASML, within 21 days of receipt of this statement.

-Under the 2008 Regulations, the auditor is deemed reappointed in subsequent years if there is no objection.
-Ernst & Young LLP has signified its willingness to continue in office as the independent auditor to the syndicate and it is proposed that the appointment remains in force.
+Under the 2008 Regulations, the auditors are deemed reappointed in subsequent years if there is no objection.
+PwC has signified its willingness to continue in office as the independent auditors to the syndicate and it is proposed that the appointment remains in force.